LRagji/redis-streams-broker/readme.md

     *consumerName*: Name of the consumer who is subscribing via the consumer group object.

     *handler*: A callback function which will be invoked when new message a.k.a payload(s) arrive.
-Should be of signature `(payload: Payload[]) => Promise<boolean>` should be async return from this function is ignored for now, look at `Payload` class below for more details.
+Should be of signature `(payload: Payload[]) => Promise<number>` should be async & return from this function is number of messages to fetch from redis(expected +ve number; -ve or 0 will unsubscribe from the group stopping all further reads from stream,if NAN then defaults to number provided when subscribing), look at `Payload` class below for more details.

     *pollSpan*: Number of millisecond to wait after completion of handler to check for next available message in stream.
 Defaulted to 1000 milliseconds.